snap-one/docs-driverworks-fundamentals/source/includes/11_connections/_5-PROXYBINDINGMULTIPLE.md

 ## Proxy Binding Multiple Proxies

-This example comes from one of the receiver drivers that Control4 publishes.
+The example from the right comes from one of the receiver drivers that Control4 publishes.
 As you can see, a device with multiple proxies will have multiple connection bindings defined: one for each proxy.
 There will be an instance of the driver loaded for each proxy when these devices are added to the project using Composer.

 	<connection>
 	      <id>5001</id>